© Alcina Amara

 Standing in front of me was a tall, full-figured woman.
 Her long, black hair curtained around her face, complimenting her rosy pink lips, but her facial beauty was not what made me blush.
-She had her curvy body uncovered, and when I realised that I touched her breasts, I pulled my hand closer to my chest as I stammered, “S-sorry.”
+She had her curvy body uncovered.
+I stammered, “S-sorry.”

 She narrowed her eyes, her full lips twitching into a sneer as she looked at me.
 “Watch where you’re going, girl,” her shining black eyes beamed hatred as she pushed against my shoulder.
 My towel fell askew, and I clutched it to my body to avoid exposure.

 “What language are you speaking?” she asked, propping her hands on her hips.